miku/instanttrips/README.md

 README
 ======

-Instanttrips is an instant-ish interface too an elasticsearch based SPO (subject-predicate-object) index.
+Instanttrips is an instant-ish interface to an elasticsearch based SPO (subject-predicate-object) index.
 An SPO index can be seen as a *very* stripped down triple-store.
 In fact, the documents that get pushed to the index looks just like this: